JosephHerreraDev/dotfiles/README.md

 ## Installation

-1. Clone & copy files directly into your config setup
+1. Clone then copy files directly into your config setup
-2. Use `stow <component-name>`
+2. Clone then use `stow <component-name>`

 > [!WARNING]
 > This will override your current setup, backup as necessary.